-Air bricks are simply normal bricks which have been specially designed to contain a number of holes.
-These holes will allow air to easily pass from one location to another.
+Air bricks are regular bricks that have been specially designed to contain several holes.
+These holes will allow air to pass from one location to another easily.
 So, they will be permanently placed within the foundation of a home and just below a timber floor.
-These bricks are quite strong, and they can be made from a number of different substances.
-While they were traditionally formed from clay, plastic and plastic composites are becoming increasing popular options.
+While they were traditionally formed from clay and cast iron, plastic and plastic composites are becoming increasingly popular options.